trustedshops/trustedshops-android-sdk/README.md

 ```Java
 new Trustbadge("YOUR-TRUSTED-SHOPS-ID");
 ```
 This is your app's TS-ID which will be provided by Trusted Shops. <br>In order to get your TS-ID authorized please see the "Authorization" section below.
-There you also find a TS-ID for testing.

 #### Optional Paramters ####